open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 ```

 #### Auto canary upgrade addon to a specific version.

-Create a new `AddOnHubConfig` with the latest version,
+[03-rolling-update-with-canary](./kustomize-rollout-examples/03-rolling-update-with-canary) shows a kustomize example, running `kubectl kustomize ./kustomize-rollout-examples/03-rolling-update-with-canary` to show the output.

+A new `AddOnHubConfig` with desired version v0.11.0 is created.
+The resource name has a hash suffix yyy.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1